valheimPlus/ValheimPlus/README.md

 * Display a warning message when you try to place crops to close to another crop

 ## Inventory
-* Modify the amount of rows and colums in each inventory of the game
+* Modify the amount of rows and columns in each inventory of the game
+* Extend player inventory up to 20 x 8
+* Extend chest inventory (wood up to 10 x 8, iron up to 20 x 8)
 * Includes automatically added scrollbars when container sizes exceed a certain limit
 * Modify the inventory behavior so that items will be placed in the first slot rather than the last available slot

 ## Item Durability
-* Modify the item durability of each item type seperately
+* Modify the item durability of each item type separately

 ## Item Armor Rating
 * Modify the amount of armor received from armor pieces